-Revenue increased by 72% to £88.5 million (2013: £51.4 million) due largely to a higher level of corporate activity - including fundraising - by our expanding list of corporate clients.
-The economic recovery the UK is experiencing has clearly benefited equity markets, with the total funds being raised by all companies on AIM in 2014 reaching £5,868 million, a 50% rise on 2013 (source: LSE AIM factsheet December 2014), with IPOs making up £2,599 million of that figure (up 119% on 2013).
-We have been well positioned to benefit from this tailwind given our strong market position, helping our clients raise around 15% of all of the funds raised on AIM in 2014.
-During the year we completed 38 transactions - including 12 IPOs - and helped our clients raise a total of £2,816 million (2013: £1,195 million), including £1,385 million on the IPO of The AA plc onto the main market of the LSE.
-During the year we also completed seven M&A corporate finance transactions (2013: seven).
-Our corporate finance revenue (including fees from placings) rose 91% to £69.1 million in 2014 (2013: £36.2 million).
+We are pleased to have raised over £3 billion for our clients in 2015, against a backdrop of unpredictable markets and fewer IPO opportunities.
+The total funds raised by all companies on AIM in 2015 was £5,463 million, a 7% fall on 2014 (source: LSE AIM factsheet December 2015), with IPOs making up £1,158 million of that figure (down 55% on 2014).
+Despite this, we maintained a strong market position and helped our clients raise around 17% of all of the funds raised on AIM in 2015.
+During the year we completed 32 transactions - including three IPOs.
+During the year we also completed nine M&A corporate finance transactions (2014: seven).
+Our corporate finance revenue (including fees from placings) fell 13% to £60.1 million in 2015 (2014: £69.1 million).

-We remain ranked as one of the leading brokers in London for growth companies, as demonstrated by AlM Advisers Rankings Guide for January 2015 where we were ranked as number one Nomad by client market capitalisation, second in terms of both Nomad and Stockbroker for all AlM clients by number of clients, as well as being ranked top Nomad for Oil and Gas and Consumer Services, second for both Financials and Industrial clients and third for both Consumer Goods and Technology companies by number of AlM clients.
+We are ranked as one of the leading brokers in London for growth companies, as demonstrated by AIM Advisers Rankings Guide for January 2016 where we were ranked as number one Nomad by client market capitalisation and by number of AIM 100 clients and second in terms of Nomad for all AIM clients by number of clients.
+We are also ranked top Nomad for Oil and Gas and Consumer Services and third for both Financial and Industrial companies by number of AIM clients.

 We make markets in the securities of all the companies where we have a broking relationship to support the other services we provide.
-We actively provide liquidity to the market and facilitate institutional business in small, mid and selected large cap equities.
-Our trading desks make markets in the shares of 413 (2013: 341) companies and investment trusts.
-Importantly, we maintained a top three market share in 85% of our clients' stock, Despite this we continue to restrict actively the amount of capital committed to this activity to limit market risk exposure without adversely affecting our market-making services and the revenue generated.
+We actively provide liquidity to the market and facilitate institutional business in small, mid and selected large-cap equities.
+Our trading desks make markets in the shares of 415 (2014: 413) companies and investment trusts.
+Importantly, we maintained a top three market share in 80% of our clients' stock and the top market share in over half.
+Despite this, we continue to restrict the amount of capital committed to this activity to limit market risk exposure without adversely affecting our market-making services and the revenue generated.

-Our corporate broking, market-making, research and commission revenues rose 28% to £19.4 million in 2014 (2013: £15.2 million) as we experienced more favourable trading conditions and higher commission income, helped in part by new staff hired in the year.
-However, the pressure on secondary commissions shows no sign of relenting, including the potential impact of recent FCA initiatives in terms of the unbundling of dealing commission and payment for equity research.
-We are confident that we can continue to prosper in this environment because of our flexible cost model.
-Our execution business is primarily focused on client facilitation.
-We believe that this enhances our overall service offering to our expanding client base.
+Our corporate broking, market-making, research and commission revenues fell 15% to £16.4 million in 2014 (2014: £19.4 million) as we experienced tougher trading conditions in line with the general market (average daily values of trades on AIM fell by 28% to £121.6 million in 2015 - source: LSE AIM factsheet December 2015).
+Our corporate broking income rose marginally and commission income was broadly flat, helped in part by new staff hired in the year.
+However, the pressure on secondary commissions shows no sign of relenting, including the potential impact of MiFID II in terms of the unbundling of dealing commission and payment for equity research.
+The potential financial impact on Cenkos as a whole is expected to be relatively modest given that such commission is not a major income stream for us and we believe that institutions will continue to need to access (and be prepared to pay for) insightful research on companies.